santiment/academy/src/docs/metrics/sentiment-metrics/weighted-sentiment-metrics/index.md

 - for sentiment_weighted_1d we use sentiment_balance (1d) and unique_social_volume_1d

 The difference between base metrics lies in the interval on which we aggregate these metrics.
-In case of `5m` aggregated metrics when we calculate standard devIation and average for a window $d$ we take $d$ 5m's datapoints.
+In case of `5m` aggregated metrics when we calculate standard deviation and average for a window $d$ we take $d$ 5m's datapoints.

 In case of `1h` aggregated metrics -- we take $d$ 1h's datapoints.